learnuidev/learn-lacinia/notes/01_module.md

 ### 1.2 Add source directories

-1. We will add our clojure code inside main directory
+1. Core business logic will live inside `main` directory
 2. We have three dependencies
+   - clojure
+   - lacinia   - graphql library for clojure
+   - data.json - contains functions for dealing with json
-3. We have two aliases
+3. We have two aliases:
-- dev
+   - :dev - loads all the files inside `src/dev` i.e you an run code snippets inside `user.clj`
-- repl - which starts repl in port 7777
+   - :repl - which starts repl in port 7777

 Next lets create `src`, `main` and `dev` directories